newAM/blog/content/2024-12-15_nixos_router_software.md

 Below is my basic ruleset for `nftables`.
 As an example I added two port forwarding rules:

 - Port 22 is open for incoming connections to the router itself
-- Port 443 NATs traffic to a webserver running on a client at 172.16.0.2.
+- Port 443 NAT's traffic to a webserver running on a client at `172.16.0.2`.

 ```nix
 {